TBD54566975/didpay/README.md

 * Install Hermit https://cashapp.github.io/hermit/ (on macos you can run `brew install hermit` and then `hermit shell-hooks`)
 * Ensure you have a mobile app simulator connected and running (XCode on macOS and running the Simulator app will do for example)
 * Run `pub get`.
-* With your simulator running, change into your `frontend` directory, then run `flutter run` to build and start the app in the simulator.
+* With your simulator running, run `flutter run` to build and start the app in the simulator.

 A picture says a thousand words: